ocaml/dune/doc/concepts.rst

 .. _predicate-lang:

-Predicate language
+Predicate Language
 ==================

-The predicate language allows the user to define simple predicates (boolean-valued functions) that dune can evaluate.
-Here is a semi formal specification of the language:
+The predicate language allows the user to define simple predicates (Boolean-valued functions) that Dune can evaluate.
+Here is a semi-formal specification of the predicate language:

 .. code::